nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 | Campaign code 1 | Campaign code from NCS Circ |
 | Codes 4-10 | Placeholders for additional functionality. |

-_Billing system codes_ refers to codes associated with the billing system.
+_Billing system codes_ refers to codes associated with the circulation system.
 You can apply these codes to either all or individual divisions.
+For systems using NCS Circ 2018.5 or greater, choose a rate code first.
+Doing so will either populate your fields or provide a drop-down menu with the appropriate options.

+The following table is an example from NCS Circ.
+Other circulation systems can be configured differently.

 | Billing System Codes | Definition |
 |-|-|